LibertyDSNP/spec/pages/Ethereum/Registry.md

 # Identity Registry

-A registry allows for distinct user identifiers and human readable discovery of network members.
+A registry allows for distinct user identifiers and human-readable discovery of network members.
-The DSNP User Id Registry is a simple contract that allows switching handles, identity contracts, and chain migration while maintaining all graph connections, public and private.
+The DSNP User Id Registry is a simple contract that allows switching handles, identity contracts, and chain migration while maintaining all graph connections, both public and private.

 ## Purpose